Last updated: May 19, 2026

 3 Agentic AI patterns + governance Function calling, tool use, multi-agent intro, orchestration patterns, NIST AI RMF overview, AI governance basics Assignment 3: Agentic AI lab · Milestone 3: Agent integration + governance plan

-4 Capstone project + ethics Build RAG or agent-based analytics workflow, ethics case study, responsible AI checklist Final deliverable: Agentic capstone + oral defense
+4 Final project + ethics Build RAG or agent-based analytics workflow, ethics case study, responsible AI checklist Final deliverable: Agentic Final Project + oral defense

 Assessments (1 individual project — 4-week course)